joernio/flatgraph/README.md

 # FAQ

-## What JDK does OverflowDBv2 support?
+## What JDK does flatgraph support?
 The build targets JDK8, so that's the minimum version.
 The build itself requires JDK11+.
 However in any case it is highly encouraged to use a modern JVM, such as JDK20.